jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Theme: A combobox where the user can choose between light or dark mode.
 This value is linked to the theme-service, which manages the currently selected theme.
   - Font: A combobox for selecting the font of the markdown text.
 This value is also linked to the theme-service.
   - Font size: A combobox for selecting the font size of the markdown text.
 This value is also linked to the theme-service.
-# MarkdownCode > components > body > editor
-- The editor component uses the monaco editor npm package to display markdown text.
-- The text for the editor is retrieved from the project service when it is loaded.
-- The theme (light or dark), font, and font-size are retrieved from the theme-service and applied to the editor.
-- The project service is monitored for changes to the text.
-- When the user changes the text in the editor, it is saved to the project service and the position-tracking service is updated.
-- When the user moves the cursor to another line, the editor asks the position-tracking service to update the currently selected line.
-- The monaco editor always occupies all available space.

 # MarkdownCode > components > toolbar > preferences > GPT section
 - GPT-section component handles GPT service configuration actions.